by Tony Vidler

 The benefit that the client receives is the value, and it is that benefit which is the essence of a great value proposition.

 If you do happen to find yourself saying one of the many things that every other professional says when someone asks “why should I choose you?” and it is not focussed upon delivering a valuable benefit to a customer, then it is not a value proposition.
 It might well be a statement of values that you hold, and it might even be a differentiator in your own mind that separates you from a thousand other professionals.
+You ARE different to 7 billion others on the planet after all.
 But simply being different does not necessarily make you useful or valuable in a customers mind.

 Focus on the end result which is produced for the customer from your attributes or points of difference.
 It is the end result that the customer gets that is valuable to them, and that is all they (quite rightly) care about.